Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Implementation Details

 \subsection{Training Details.}

 We utilize LLaMA-Factory \cite{llamafactory} to perform Supervised Fine-Tuning (SFT) on the Qwen2.5-VL-7B \cite{qwen2.5vl}.
 The training is conducted on 2 $\times$ NVIDIA H100 GPUs for 3.0 epochs.
 To ensure training efficiency and memory optimization, we utilize the DeepSpeed ZeRO-3 optimization and employ Low-Rank Adaptation (LoRA) \cite{lora} for parameter-efficient fine-tuning.
 The LoRA rank is set to $r=32$ with the scaling factor $\alpha=128$.
+Training setup of Qwen3-VL-8B \cite{qwen3vl} follows Qwen2.5-VL-7B.